jxLiu-bio/DiffGSP/README.md

 ```

 ## Usage and Tutorials
-The detail step-by-step usage guide can be found here.
+The detail step-by-step usage guide can be found in <https://diffgsp.readthedocs.io/en/latest/>